jes/notes/blogideas.md

 A series of 8 very-short stories in which the main character disagrees with a decision made by someone else.

 We explore every combination of (rude or polite disagreement), (they acquiesced or didn't), (it worked out well or didn't)

+## The hero and the villain

+It's a story about a series of events involving a hero and a villain, and the twist at the end is that they're the same person.
+Even better if the hero's events and the villain's events are the *same* events but viewed from different perspectives
+(and you only work this out at the end).